George Armour: Prospering in Chicago

 In Chicago, Armour reunited with George Steel – who had become a prosperous Chicago businessman.
 In 1852–1853 Steel was president of Chicago Board of Trade.
 In 1856, a new three-story building was erected on Steel's site: an office and warehouse located at the foot of LaSalle Street on South Street and this became the first permanent home for the CBT.
 Armour was an early member of the CBT and also commenced what became his signature venture – the erection and management of grain elevators.

 Prior to Armour's efforts there had been a small number of what may be termed "grain elevators" constructed in the United States.
 Dart's Elevator was the world's first steam-powered grain elevator.
 It was designed and built by Joseph Dart and Robert Dunbar in 1842 in Buffalo, New York.

 The first large steam elevator ever built in Chicago for handling grain from railroad tracks was on the North side, on the Chicago River, west of Wells Street.
 It was built by George A Gibbs and E W Griffin of Gibbs, Griffin & Company in 1854.
 It might also have been known as the Chicago & Galena Union Railroad Elevator.

-In 1854 George Steel took over a warehouse and built another grain elevator just west of the Gibbs, Griffin and Company warehouse.
+In 1854, George Steel took over a warehouse and built another grain elevator just west of the Gibbs, Griffin and Company warehouse.
 It was capable of operating from the canal as well as the railroads.
 The elevator had a capacity of 100,000 bushels and was located at Franklin and River streets – in the Chicago & Galena Union Railroad track on North Water Street.

 In that year Steel's warehouse burnt down and Steel sold the property to Wesley Munger and George Armour.
 Munger had owned a small mill at Waukegan, which had burned down.
 As Munger & Armour, they built the first modern, steam-driven grain elevator in Chicago.
 The grain elevator was completed in 1855 and had a capacity of 300,000 bushels.

 Armour's influence as a Chicago businessman grew and Armour was first elected a director of the CBT in 1856.

-In 1860 he joined with Charles Sydney Dole, James Henry Doyle and Wesley Munger and they formed Armour, Dole & Co.
+In 1860, he joined with Charles Sydney Dole, James Henry Doyle and Wesley Munger, together running Armour, Dole & Co.
 The company operated grain elevators at the depot of the CBQ with a capacity of 850,000 bushels.
 After the American Civil War, Armour, Dole & Co. remained among the city's leading grain warehousers.
 Their elevators had a combined capacity of 2.1 million bushels in 1871.
 By the early 1880s, this figure had grown to 6.3 million bushels.